Roland Freisler: Contribution to the Nazification of the law

 In October 1939, Freisler introduced the concept of 'precocious juvenile criminal' in the "Juvenile Felons Decree".
 This "provided the legal basis for imposing the death penalty and penitentiary terms on juveniles for the first time in German legal history".
 Between 1933 and 1945, the Reich's courts sentenced at least 72 German juveniles to death, among them 17-year-old Helmuth Hübener, found guilty of high treason for distributing anti-war leaflets in 1942.

 On the outbreak of World War II, Freisler issued a legal "Decree against National Parasites" (September 1939) introducing the term "perpetrator type", which was used in combination with another Nazi ideological term, "parasite".
 The adoption of racial biological terminology into law portrayed juvenile criminality as "parasitical", implying the need for harsher sentences to remedy it.
 He justified the new concept with: "in times of war, breaches of loyalty and baseness cannot find any leniency and must be met with the full force of the law".

-On 8 July 1940, the Justice Ministry received a written complaint from a senior local court judge protesting against the euthanasia killings of physically or mentally disabled individuals that had claimed his wards.
-Freisler met with him and explained that the ministry was establishing orderly procedures for the program with "expert committees" and "grievance councils" but he did not dispute the legality of the killings, arguing that the Nazi state had brought about a new concept of law.
-The judge continued to protest and some months later, after a second meeting with Reichsminister Gürtner reinforced Freisler's position, the judge was forced to retire.
+On 8 July 1940, the Justice Ministry received a written complaint from Lothar Kreyssig, a senior local court judge protesting against the killings, described by the Nazi régime, of physically or mentally disabled persons including multiple individuals under the local judge's wardship.
+Freisler met with the local judge and explained that the ministry was in the process of establishing orderly procedures for the program with "expert committees" and "grievance councils"; notably, despite the absence thus far of promulgated procedures for adjudications under and implementation of the program, Freisler did not dispute the legality of the killings, instead arguing that the Nazi state had brought about a new concept of law.
+The local judge continued to protest, and some months later, after a second meeting with Reichsminister Gürtner reinforced Freisler's position, the local judge was forced to retire.

-On 31 October 1941, Freisler issued a directive that Jewish inmates must wear the identifying yellow badge in Reich prisons.
+On 31 October 1941, Freisler issued a directive that Jewish inmates had to wear the identifying yellow badge in Reich prisons.
 He also worked closely with the Reichsstatthalter of Reichsgau Wartheland, Arthur Greiser, on standardizing penalties for Jews and Poles in the occupied eastern territories.
 They concluded that the death penalty or concentration camp imprisonment, imposed by special courts-martial, were the only acceptable punishments for these categories of individuals, even for minor offenses.
 These penal regulations came into force in December 1941, and also were applied to Jews who were transported into the eastern territories.